pchemguy/SQLiteICUex/docs/develop/SPEC.md

 -- 1
 ```

-These are ICU root collations, not direct comparisons of `str_casefold()` results.
-No claim of exact Python/Qt case-folded lexical ordering shall be made.
+These are ICU root collations, not comparisons of `str_casefold()` results.
+Do not claim exact Python or Qt case-folded lexical ordering.

+Collation behavior and sort keys depend on the linked ICU version.
+Persistent indexes using these collations may require `REINDEX` after an ICU upgrade.

 ### 4. `str_casefold(text)`